timhtheos/timothy/docs/07-July/30-theme-refresh.md

 categories:
   - development
 sticky: true
+teaser: >
+  I tried coming up with my own design and theme in the past, and all, but I quickly lost appetite with the looks of what I'm converting from design into theme code.
+So everything ends up unfinished.
+I did it several times.
+I gave up several times too.
 ---

 Welcome to my personal, but public, website.
 This domain name was registered in 2008.
 In 2017, I registered another TLD and planned to move completely to it while slowly deprecating this domain name; but here comes 2021,